Abstract.

 because of differences in climate, infrastructural support,

-batteries or motor-controllers such as NiMH batteries or AC
+in batteries or motor-controllers such as NiMH batteries

-Motor controllers , their techo-commercial acceptance in Indian
+or AC Motor controllers , their techo-commercial acceptance

-market conditions will have be studied from this angle.
+in Indian market conditions will have be studied from this

 Conclusion

-majority of vehicles in the world today, there are a number
+the majority of vehicles in the world today, there are a

-of niche applications where battery powered vehicles dominate.
+number of niche applications where battery powered vehicles

-This occurs only when there is an economic, operational and
+dominate.
+This occurs only when there is an economic, operational

-Materials Handling Equipment in warehouses and airports, door
+Carts, Materials Handling Equipment in warehouses and airports,

-to door delivery vehicles in city centres i.e. Milk Floats.
+door to door delivery vehicles in city centres i.e. Milk

 The